zuplo/docs/docs/articles/monetization-policy-setup.md

 sidebar_label: Step 3 - Monetization Policy
 ---

-In the previous steps you learned how to setup Stripe and configure your Developer Portal for monetization.
-In this section, you will configure the your API's routes with authentication and the
+In the previous steps you learned how to set up Stripe and configure your Developer Portal for monetization.
+In this section, you will configure your API's routes with authentication and the
 [Monetization Inbound Policy](/docs/policies/monetization-inbound).